 European equities climb as markets ignore US tech woes

-Wall Street was closed for Labor Day, leading to subdued trading volumes
+Sterling slides on increasingly remote chance of UK-EU deal; Wall Street closed for Labor Day

-The index was dragged down by a fall of about 2.2 per cent for Ryanair, with the airline closing at €11.80 on another weak day for airlines across Europe.
+The index was dragged down by a fall of about 2.2% for Ryanair, with the carrier closing at €11.80 on another weak day for airlines across Europe.
+File photograph: Getty

 European stocks climbed as analysts speculated the market could be relatively resilient to last week’s technology-led declines in the US, while sterling sank on concerns that Westminster is inching closer to a no-deal Brexit.